fordream/gitskills-1/readme.txt

 readme
-Creating a new branch is quick and simple.
+Creating a new branch is quicK and simple.